-3 Minimal current probability
+4 Minimal current probability

-The probability of the non-zero current through bond (L - 1, 0) depends on the initial configuration of particles.
-This probability is minimal if $a_1 = 0, a_2 = 1, \ldots, a_P = P - 1$ because the particle at site 0 has a maximal obstacle to clear this site and the first particle which can cross the bond (L - 1, 0)has a maximal distance to the target site $0 \equiv L$ .
+The probability of the non-zero current through bond (L-1,0) depends on the initial configuration of particles.
+This probability is minimal for the ordered initial conditions $a_1=0, a_2=1, \ldots, a_P=P-1$ because the particle at site 0 has a maximal obstacle to clear this site and the first particle which can cross the bond (L-1,0) has a maximal distance to the target site $0 \equiv L$.